americanpezza/reqmapper/README.md

 -----------
 reqmapper was built using Python 3.7.3 on MacOS, but also tested with other Python 3.x distributions; it also works on Windows and Linux.

-After cloning this repository, It can be installed using pip:
+After cloning this repository, installation can be completed using pip:

 `pip install -r requirements.txt`